nacholozano/php-cloud-service-project/README.md

 <b>Third school year project</b>

-This is a PHP cloud service project with learning purpose with PHP in server-side and jQuery and MaterializeCSS in client-side.
+This is a PHP cloud service project with learning purpose with PHP and MySQL in server-side and jQuery and Bootstrap3 in client-side.

 I have tried to use MVC.
 The 'index.php' would be the controller.

-Try a demo here: http://mycloud-nacholozano.rhcloud.com/
+Try a demo here: http://mycloud-nacholozano.rhcloud.com/ User/Email: nahcolozanogui@gmail.com<br>
+Pass: nacho

 ### Installation's notes